Piedmont (United States): Geology

 The surface relief of the Piedmont is characterized by relatively low, rolling hills with heights above sea level between 200 feet (50 m) and 800 feet to 1,000 feet (250 m to 300 m).
 Its geology is complex, with numerous rock formations of different materials and ages intermingled with one another.
 Essentially, the Piedmont is the remnant of several ancient mountain chains that have since been eroded.

 Geologists have identified at least five separate events which have led to sediment deposition, including the Grenville orogeny (the collision of continents that created the supercontinent Rodinia) and the Appalachian orogeny during the formation of Pangaea.
 The last major event in the history of the Piedmont was the break-up of Pangaea, when North America and Africa began to separate.
-Large basins formed from the rifting and were subsequently filled by the sediments shed from the surrounding higher ground.
+Large basins formed from the rifting and were filled by the sediments shed from the surrounding higher ground.
 The series of Mesozoic basins is almost entirely located inside the Piedmont region.